kaishin/swiftbits/source/_posts/2016-09-29-swift-3-access-control.md

 code: false
 ---

-Swift 3 introcuded finer-grained control over what can access what in your code.
+Swift 3 introduced finer-grained control over what can access what in your code.
 The addition of 2 keywords made things less obvious, however.
 Here is a cheatsheet to help with the transition: